shijc-sjtu/cofunc-artifact/README.md

 The artifact includes the following components:
 * The source code of CoFunc system, including the CVM OS code (`cvm_os`), the shadow container code (`shadow_container`) and the patches for the host Linux/QEMU (`patches`).
-* The serverless functions utilized for the experiment (`testcases/testcases`).
+* The serverless functions utilized for the evaluation (`testcases/testcases`).
-* The scripts for conducting the experiment (`scripts` and `testcases/tools`).
+* The scripts for conducting the experiments (`scripts` and `testcases/tools`).

 Users of this artifact can evaluate the performance of serverless functions under different container runtimes, including split containers (CoFunc), CVM-based Kata Containers (Kata-CVM), and native lean containers (Native).

 ## Hardware dependencies

-The artifact requires AMD CPUs with SEV-SNP support and a minimum of 8 GB of memory.
+The artifact requires AMD CPUs with SEV-SNP support.
-It has been tested on EPYC-7T83 and EPYC-9654 machines.
+It has been tested on an EPYC-7T83 machines.
+At least 96 CPU cores and 180GB of memory are required.
-A test server is available for AE reviewers (please refer to the HotCRP submission).
+A test server is available for AE reviewers.
+Please refer to the HotCRP submission for the SSH command and the private key.

 ## Software dependencies

 The artifact works on an SEV-SNP version of the Linux kernel ([link](https://github.com/AMDESE/linux.git), branch `svsm-preview-hv-v2`), along with the modifications in `patches/linux.patch`.
-The following dependencies are required for building the artifact and running the experiment: Docker, screen, Python 3 (with matplotlib, numpy, boto3, CouchDB) and gcc.
+The following dependencies are required for building the artifact and running the experiments: Docker, screen, Python 3 (with matplotlib, numpy, boto3, pandas, CouchDB) and gcc.

 ## Set-up